 The Ridge 2 Reef (R2R) training program is a national need for science-based environmental management in urban complexes like southern California where large human populations interact with valuable natural resources.
 A parallel workforce need exists for graduates trained with the skills to inform or become practitioners who implement management solutions.
 The UCI Ridge 2 Reef (R2R) training program aims to help meet these national needs.

 R2R will train graduate students in the process of convergent science whereby engineers, scientists, and practitioners co-develop research priorities to solve common problems.
 The R2R curriculum will focus on interdisciplinary knowledge, professional development, and communication skills.
 An environmental solutions practicum will facilitate cross-disciplinary interaction to address real-world management problems.
 Data science and other skills training will be provided through a summer institute that will also engage practitioners with workshops and symposia.
 A Research in Action Internship (RAIN) program with practitioner partners will build career skills while training students to apply knowledge in a management context.
-Trainees who complete program requirements and an internship will receive a Certificate in Urban Ecosystem Management to facilitate career placement.
+Trainees who complete program requirements and an internship will receive a Certificate in Ecosystem Management and Environmental Change to facilitate career placement.
 Outstanding PhD trainees may receive a one or two year R2R Fellowship that includes tuition and stipend support.

 Our training vision is to address management challenges in urban complexes by developing a scalable, interdisciplinary training program.
 We will train students in the practice of convergent science, defined as a holistic approach for sharing tools, concepts, and aims across disciplines to achieve shared human goals (Bainbridge and Roco 2016).
 We will build the program to complement convergent research at UCI where practitioners and academics from multiple disciplines work together in teams to address management problems.
 We define practitioners broadly as individuals or entities who implement ecosystem management strategies, including resource managers, policy-makers, decision-makers, and stakeholders from the public or private sector.
-We will equip graduate students with the skills to communicate with practitioners and pursue careers in urban ecosystem management.
+We will equip graduate students with the skills to communicate with practitioners and pursue careers in ecosystem management.
 Our training program will be assessed and institutionalized so that its elements can be exported beyond UCI.

 Our training elements will be built on a foundation of existing programs and infrastructure.
 UCI has established centers of excellence in terrestrial ecosystems, water quality, and ocean processes under global change.
 We envision a training program that catalyzes the integration of these centers while solidifying their connections to practitioners and scaling up management and educational innovations.
 These characteristics are analogous to business incubators that bring concepts to market by catalyzing interactions amongst the public, private, and non-profit sectors (OECD 1999, Wiggins and Gibson 2003, Muindi and Keller 2015).
 In light of this analogy, we identify our project as the Ridge to Reef Training Incubator, or R2R.
 This name conveys our vision for convergent research training in an explicit geographical context (Fig. 1) based on our institutional centers of excellence.

-The overarching goal of R2R is to develop and disseminate an interdisciplinary, evidence-based model for graduate training in urban ecosystem management.
+The overarching goal of R2R is to develop and disseminate an interdisciplinary, evidence-based model for graduate training in ecosystem management.
 We aim to train students who reflect the demographic diversity of California and match workforce needs locally and nationally.
 R2R integration with existing centers of research excellence at UCI will promote scalability, accessibility, and institutionalization of program training elements.
 Robust assessment tools will be applied to ensure that training is effective and project goals are achieved.

 Specifically, R2R aims to: